wp-plugins/1silex4wp/readme.txt

 * choose one of the included Flash templates
 * create your own dynamic Flash templates with Silex WYSIWYG

-This plug-in is SEO friendly and makes use of [silex] (http://silex-ria.org/ "Silex the #1 opensource Flash CMS"), to build dynamic Flash templates without the Flash IDE.
+This plug-in is SEO friendly and makes use of [Silex the #1 opensource Flash CMS](http://silex-ria.org/ "Silex project website"), to build dynamic Flash templates without the Flash IDE.
 These templates can display your blog data, the posts, pages and comments.
-And you will be able to modify the appearance in [Silex WYSIWYG video] (http://www.youtube.com/watch?v=rzFqfuiLQ4k&hl=fr "Silex WYSIWYG").
+And you will be able to modify the appearance in [Silex WYSIWYG](http://www.youtube.com/watch?v=rzFqfuiLQ4k&hl=fr "Silex WYSIWYG video demo").

-We allready did [a Silex-WP site] (http://flashcms.fr/ "a website with Silex driven by WordPress") (and [Silex Wordpress video] (http://www.screentoaster.com/watch/stUkxdQ0VLR15cR19dU1le "here is a little video of a test")) but is was not SEO friendly and a classical WordPress blog could not be converted easily this way.
+[Sha](http://silex-ria.org/sha "Sha cv") has allready done [a website with Silex driven by WordPress](http://flashcms.fr/ "flashcms, a Silex-WP site (in French)").
+And [here is a video of an other test I did](http://www.screentoaster.com/watch/stUkxdQ0VLR15cR19dU1le "Silex Wordpress video")).
+These prototypes are not SEO friendly and a classical WordPress blog could not be converted easily.

 Now I want this plugin to make Silex a Flash equivalent of a WordPress blog.